Skip to main content

 From SEN communities

-• Offers Sensory-Friendly Hour from 10-11 AM on Earth Day
+• Sensory-Friendly Hour offered 10–11 AM before regular opening on special event days

-• Free admission may reduce financial barriers for families
+• Free admission reduces financial barriers for families managing SEN support costs

-Sourced from instagram, charity, other within the SEN community.
+Sourced from official social media, council reports, charity partnerships within the SEN community.
 Individual experiences vary.

 Potential challenges